ibm-cloud-docs/speech-to-text/language-resource.md

 -   Use English alphabetic characters: `a-z` and `A-Z`.
 -   To pronounce a single letter, use the letter followed by a period.
 If the period is followed by another character, be sure to use a space between the period and the next character.
 For example, use `N. C. A. A.`, *not* `N.C.A.A.`
--   Use real or made-up words that are pronounceable in English, for example, `shuchensnie` for the word `Sczcesny`.
+-   Use real or made-up words that are pronounceable in English, for example, `shuchesnie` for the word `Sczcesny`.
 -   Substitute equivalent English letters for non-English letters, for example, `s` for <code>&ccedil;</code> or `ny` for <code>&ntilde;</code>.
 -   Substitute non-accented letters for accented letters, for example, `a` for <code>&agrave;</code> or `e` for <code>&egrave;</code>.
 -   Use the spelling of numbers, for example, `seventy-five` for `75`.